 I joined Keele as a Lecturer in July 2010, being promoted to Senior Lecturer in 2016.
-In 2017, I was appointed Interim Head of School for Psychology.
+From 2017-2020 I was Head of School for Psychology.
 Prior to coming to Keele, I completed my BSc, MSc, and PhD at Bangor University in North Wales.
 I am an experimental cognitive psychologist, interested in cognitive control processes—that is, the mechanisms that enable the human mind to control itself.

 My CV can be downloaded here.